-Facilitator provides memorandum as new basis Brussels government negotiations
+Facilitator provides memorandum as new basis for Brussels government negotiations

-About two weeks ago, Verougstraete was appointed “facilitator” and took up the challenge to unblock the formation of a new Brussels regional government.
-Despite many attempts to form one since the June 2024 elections, Brussels has been without a new government for almost 15 months.
-After talks with the diverse Brussels parties, with the exception of Team Fouad Ahidar and Vlaams Belang, Verougstraete has drawn up a 17-page memorandum.
+After talks with the Brussels parties, with the exception of Team Fouad Ahidar and Vlaams Belang, Verougstraete has drawn up a 17-page memorandum.

 “This document is not a final agreement, but a basis for discussion to form a government,” he said on Monday on the Brussels channel BX1.
 “It must be accompanied by thorough research and calculations.
 The ideas must be able to stand up to the test of budgetary reality.”

-The facilitator is counting on a balance by 2032, within seven years.
-This is no coincidence, as it falls between the five years proposed by the liberals of MR and the ten years targeted by the socialists of PS – the two largest French-speaking parties.
+Verougstraete is counting on a balanced budget by 2032, within seven years.
+This falls between the five years proposed by the liberals of MR and the 10 years targeted by the socialists of PS, the two largest French-speaking parties.

 “The aim is to enable the future formateur to play his cards"

-For the Dutch-speaking Greens of Groen, the memorandum can serve as a basis for negotiations.
-“We support Yvan Verougstraete in his further proposals,” added the spokesperson of Groen’s Brussels leader Elke Van den Brandt.
+For the Dutch-speaking green party Groen, the memorandum can serve as a basis for negotiations.
+“We support Yvan Verougstraete in his further proposals,” said the spokesperson of Groen’s Brussels leader Elke Van den Brandt.

 Yvan Verougstraete of French-speaking centrist party Les Engagés © BELGA PHOTO ERIC LALMAND